 - Does UNC offer family housing and graduate housing?

-Arlington Park Apartments is located just 2 blocks from West Campus and offers a variety of floor plans.
+Arlington Park Apartments is located just two blocks from West Campus and offers a variety of floor plans.
 This is a very popular housing choice and has limited availability.

-- What kind of internet access do I have in the residence halls?
+- What kind of internet access do I have in on-campus housing?

 - Can I put up my own curtains?